andrakis/Elispidae/README.md

        * Procs

-It is extremely fast owing to its dynamic runtime types and reliance on atoms rather than strings.
+It is extremely fast owing to its dynamic runtime types and reliance on atoms (numbers) rather than strings, and tight memory management.

+The main execution loop is essentially looking up integers in a vector table and performing arithmatic or decisions on them.

 Why?
 ----